simransachar/datasciencecoursera/gettingandcleaning/README.md

 'activity + subject ~ variable' formula in dcast function does this job. in the melt function - 'measure.vars = c_names' , c_names are the colnames we get from step 4.
 c_names are the 66 features which is our variable names for final_set dataframe, other than activity and subject variables
-so in the dcast function we take mean of values of all these 66 variables for each activity and subject
+so in the dcast function we take mean of values of all these 66 variables for each activity and subject.
+Also changed the column names - just appended 'AVG' in front of every column except 'activity' and 'subject'
 final step is writing the output using write.table